Tuyaux pour apprendre le vocabulaire

-Type up the French in one column and it’s English translation on the second column.
-On the second column, you can also write a sentence with the right context, or draw a picture if you are a better artist than I am.
+Open a new document with 2 columns.
+Type up the French in one column and its English translation on the second column.
+On the second column, you can also write a sentence with the right context, or add a picture.

 See how to review with Quizlet – tests are endless and excellent